learn-co-curriculum/dsc-correlation-covariance/README.md

 - $r$ = Calculated Pearson Correlation

-*In terms of variance , we can see that we are effectively measuring the variance of both of both variables together, normalized by their standard deviations.
+*In terms of variance , we can see that we are effectively measuring the variance of both variables together, normalized by their standard deviations.
 A detailed mathematical insight into this equation is available [in this paper](http://www.hep.ph.ic.ac.uk/~hallg/UG_2015/Pearsons.pdf)*

 ### Interpreting Correlation values